All Episodes

 They don't want you to do that, which makes sense.

-And so now the chain says, well, you do have uh a right to challenge that before a judge before you can go out and tell the other people that are involved in the investigation.
+And so now the chain says, well, you do have a right to challenge that before a judge before you can go out and tell the other people that are involved in the investigation.

-Not much of a change in my opinion.
+Not much of a change, in my opinion.

-The second change says it removes the requirement that if you um the requirement was that uh that you had to provide the FBI with the name of an attorney that you consulted if you got one of these national security letters,
+The second change says it removes a requirement that if you requirement was that you had to provide the FBI with the name of an attorney that you consulted if you got one of these national security letters, which was a demand for records, your records.

-which was a demand for records, your records, and it said uh before that you had to tell them also about any attorney that you call to uh to tell about all of this, and now they're saying now you don't need to you don't need to give them the name of the attorney that you called.
+And it said before that you had to tell them also about any attorney that you called to tell about all of this.

-And the third one is is it clarifies that most libraries are not subject to the letters for demand of information about suspected terrorists.
+And the third one is, is it clarifies that most libraries are not subject to the letters for demand of information about suspected terrorists?

-This whole business about libraries, it doesn't remove it, it says most libraries are not subject to it.
+This whole business about libraries, it doesn't remove it.

 The whole thing about libraries is not libraries.

-What this section of the Patriot Act says, if somebody would read it.
+What this section of the Patriot Act says, if somebody would read it, people are talking about this Patriot Act and haven't read the darn thing.

-And remember Ted Kaczynski, the unibomber?
+And remember Ted Kaczynski, the Unibomber?

 The way they got him was through the fact that he was quoting from a book.